Drynxx/kore-finance-tracker/README.md

     VITE_GEMINI_API_KEY=your_gemini_api_key
     ```

-4.  **Run the development server**
+4.  **Run Development Server**
     ```bash
     npm run dev
     ```

+## 📱 PWA Setup
+To test the PWA functionality locally:
+1. Build the app: `npm run build`
+2. Preview the build: `npm run preview`
+3. Open in browser and look for the "Install" icon in the address bar.

 ## 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please fork the repository and submit a Pull Request.

 ## 📄 License
 This project is licensed under the MIT License.

+---
+*Crafted with ❤️ by the Kore Team*